 So let’s wander into how this income can be calculated if you have ideas and you have YouTube also.

 YouTube and Us

-So a little quick history about YouTube.
+So a little quick history of YouTube.
 It got launched in February 2005 in the US (15years ago this time next year.
 Yes, that long ago).
-But video upload options only got activated two months after launch date.
-That’s April, same year.
+But video upload options only got activated two months after the launch date.
+That’s April, the same year.

 The first YouTube video uploaded was by one of the founders, and it was titled “Me at the zoo”.
 The video wasn’t really a big deal.
 Low quality, 18secs.
 It was uploaded that April and got a couple of views.

 It wasn’t until a Nike advert that starred the footballer, Ronaldinho, got uploaded in September and hit a million views that things started getting interesting.
 By this, I mean Google found them interesting.
 And after being trailed, in less than 2years google bought them over for almost $2billion.